Lilly Teaching Fellows

 - At the end of the academic year, a second retreat is held.
 At this meeting, the Fellows - with their mentors - have an opportunity to reflect on major changes they have experienced during the year and to generate ideas for future activities that will stimulate growth and development among young faculty at the University of Georgia.

-- Frans Weiser, Comparative Literature, Latin American AND Caribbean Studies Institute
+- Diana Graizbord, Sociology and Latin American and Caribbean Studies Institute (joint)

 For More Information

-For additional information, contact Dr. Jean Martin-Williams at firstname.lastname@example.org.
+For additional information, contact Dr. Steven Lewis at firstname.lastname@example.org.